Browser Fingerprint Test

 • Anti-detect Browsers: For web scraping, use tools like Scrapfly that rotate fingerprints automatically

-• Disable JavaScript: Nuclear option—breaks most sites but prevents fingerprinting
+• Disable JavaScript: A nuclear option that breaks most sites but prevents fingerprinting

 How to bypass web scraping bot detection